FadyMohareb/webcircos_old/README.md

 **Install and create MySQL database.**
 Official MySQL installer download page: https://dev.mysql.com/downloads/installer/

-When creating the database, store the credentials to the database.
+When creating the database, store the database user credentials.
 That will be necessary for further installation.

 **Install externals tools for parsing files.**
 Caution!
 These tools can only be ran on Linux and MacOS.
 If you want to run the application on Windows you need to configure a bash compiler.